 Approvals from other departments or agencies may be required before the Building Division can accept an application for or issue a building permit.

-Electronic submission of permit applications are now being accepted for the following Residential Permits:
+Electronic submission of permit applications are accepted for permits

 See the Submission Requirements guide prior to starting your online application.

-Once your application has been approved you will be called to pick up your permit, your permit is not issued until you have picked it up and paid any outstanding fees.
-The permit must be issued in order for you to book inspections.
+Once your application has been approved, you will be required to pay any outstanding fees.
+Once fees are received, the permit must be issued for you to book inspections.
 Please visit the Inspections Page for details on when and how to book your inspections.